A modern farmhouse bathroom makeover – it’s cozy, beautiful, and super-functional all at the same time

 The faucet we used for our tub (have you ever seen a prettier one?!) is the wall-mounted Tisbury from Pfister.

 When I envisioned the space during the design (dream) stages, I really pictured a rain shower head that came straight out of the ceiling.
 There was a point during the remodel where I thought we wouldn’t be able to do it, but everything with the plumbing worked out and it looks exactly as I had imagined it would.
 We used this shower head – it’s big and really inexpensive.
 I love it!
-We are eventually going to put up a shower curtain rod, I think, but haven’t been able to find one yet that I love.
+We are eventually going to put up a shower glass panel to make our farmhouse bathroom look more up to date, or maybe a shower curtain rod , I think but haven’t been able to find one yet that I love.
 So for now, we wait.
-Sometimes it’s best to take things slowly when designing/remodeling so your project turns out exactly as you want it to, IMHO! ;)
+Sometimes it’s best to take things slowly when designing/ remodelling so your project turns out exactly as you want it to, IMHO! ;)

 I knew right away that I wanted white shiplap and wood-look flooring in the bathroom.
 I wanted the space to feel cozy…and I think that a lot of times bathrooms don’t feel that way because they typically used cool-hued tiles.
 Installing real hardwoods wouldn’t be practical, though, because…hello, lots of water.
 And also it would have been really expensive.
 SO we used a luxury vinyl tile from Stainmaster (I picked the color “long beach”!).
 I really love the way it warms up the space and is water-friendly.
 It was extremely easy to install, too.
 We got a lot of our bathroom supplies from Principality Plastics Warehouse and it’s been amazing!